marcopodda/petri-bio/README.md

-# CODE REPOSITORY - Exploiting the structure of biochemical pathways to investigate dynamical properties with Neural Networks for graphs
+# CODE REPOSITORY - Exploiting the structure of biochemical pathways to investigate dynamical properties with neural networks for graphs

 ## 1. Setup